haider7152005/SAM-AI-Tech-Task/README.md

 ### Task 4 - Music Player

-A web-based music player that allows users to play, pause, and switch between multiple audio tracks.
+A web-based music player developed using HTML, CSS, and JavaScript that allows users to play, pause, and navigate between multiple audio tracks.

 ## Technologies Used